systemd/mkosi/mkosi/resources/mkosi.md

 `--auto-bump=`, `-B`

-: If specified, after each successful build the the version is bumped in a fashion equivalent to the `bump` verb, in preparation for the next build.
+: If specified, after each successful build the version is bumped in a fashion equivalent to the `bump` verb, in preparation for the next build.
 This is useful for simple, linear version management: each build in a series will have a version number one higher then the previous one.

 `--doc-format`